Peace Palace: Construction

-The palace is filled with many gifts of the different nations who attended the Second Hague Conference as a sign of their support.
-Among the gifts are a 3.2 t vase from Russia, doors from Belgium, marble from Italy, a fountain from Denmark, wall carpets from Japan, the clock for the clock tower from Switzerland, Persian rugs from Persia, wood from Malaysia, Indonesia, Brazil and the United States of America and wrought-iron fences from Germany.
+As a result, the palace is filled with many gifts of the Contracting Parties of the Permanent Court of Arbitration as a sign of their support for the Court's mission.
+Among the gifts are a 3.2 t vase from Russia, doors from Belgium, marble from Italy, a fountain from Denmark, the clock for the clock tower from Switzerland, Persian rugs from Persia, wood from Malaysia, Indonesia, Brazil and the United States of America and wrought-iron fences from Germany.

+One of these gifts is the set of intricate silk tapestries adorning the walls of the Permanent Court of Arbitration’s Administrative Council Chamber.
+Titled “A hundred flowers and a hundred birds in late spring and early summer”, the tapestries were a gift from Japan and were hand-woven using small silk loops in the “Tsuzure Nishiki” technique by 48,600 skilled Japanese artisans over the course of four years.

-In 1907, the first stone was symbolically placed during the Second Hague Conference.
-The construction began some months later and was completed with an inauguration ceremony on 28 August 1913, attended by Andrew Carnegie, among others.
-At the ceremony, Carnegie predicted that the end of war was "as certain to come, and come soon, as day follows night."
+The construction began some months after the Second Hague Peace Conference and was completed with an inauguration ceremony on 28 August 1913, attended by the Dutch Royal Family, members of the Permanent Court of Arbitration, diplomats, politicians and peace activists.
+During the ceremony, the key to the Peace Palace was handed over to the Secretary-General of the Permanent Court of Arbitration, leading Andrew Carnegie to predict that the end of war was "as certain to come, and come soon, as day follows night."

 In 2007, Queen Beatrix opened the new building for the Peace Palace Library of International Law, housing the entire catalogue of the library, a lecture hall and a new reading room in the bridge to the main building of the Peace Palace.
 Like the new Academy Hall, the library was designed by architects Michael Wilford and Manuel Schupp.

-A Visitors Centre was added to the Peace Palace in 2012, which is also designed by Michael Wilford.
+The European Heritage Label was awarded to the Peace Palace on 8 April 2014.

-In 2002, an eternal peace flame was installed in front of its gates.